 This process can be anything.
 For example, it can be:

-- computing some statistic ("tell me how many users have red hair")
+- a process calculating some statistics ("tell me how many users have red hair")

-- an anonymization strategy ("remove names and last three digits of ZIP codes")
+- a de-identification strategy ("remove names and last three digits of ZIP codes")

 - a machine learning training process ("build a model to predict which users like cats")